Introducing Norms: your team's best practices, automatically shared across every repo.

 Heads up: $1.20 is Cursor's estimate for a default-effort review.
 High-effort reviews cost more — and Cursor hasn't published a cap.
 Your real bill swings with PR complexity.

 How we calculate: Team size × PRs per engineer per week × 4 working weeks × cost per Bugbot review.
-The average engineer pushes 8 PRs per week.
 Bugbot defaults to $1.20 per review (Cursor's default-effort estimate); high-effort reviews cost more.
-Optibot is $29 per user per month — flat rate, no per-PR fees, ever.
+Optibot is $29 per user per month — flat rate, unlimited reviews, billed annually.

 How much does Bugbot cost per review?